UO-SCRUMthing/WhatsThatWeirdThingOverThere/README.md

 # WhatsThatWeirdThingOverThere

-## To Install Node.js, npm, express, and all the packages required to run the server:
+## To Install Node.js, npm, Express, and all the packages required to run the server:

 __Install Node.js 9 through package manager with apt as per [directions from the Node.js website](https://nodejs.org/en/download/package-manager/):__
 ```